Skip to content

 For single patient emergency use, follow the Emergency Use of a Test Article instructions.

-For all other expanded access options, submit a full new study application to the IRB.
-The application must include the following:
+For all other expanded access options, submit a new study application (application for expanded access) to the IRB:

-In non-emergencg situations, treatment may not begin until the IRB has approved the Expanded Access protocol.
+In non-emergency situations, treatment may not begin until the IRB has approved the Expanded Access protocol.

 Step 6: After initiating the treatment, ensure that all case histories and adverse events are properly recorded and reported

-21 CFR 312.300 describes the safeguards and records that must be in place to ensure appropriate monitoring of patient safety.
+21 CFR 312 Subpart I describes the safeguards and records that must be in place to ensure appropriate monitoring of patient safety.
 The requirements are different for the type of Expanded Access approved, based on patient population size.
 Ensure you are familiar with these requirements and can maintain appropriate records and oversight for Expanded Access protocols.